junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "He still has Adam, right?"
 Sam asks cautiously.

-"If he hadn't broken his chew toy, sure."
-Crowley answers easily.
+"If he hadn't broken his chew toy, sure," Crowley answers easily.

 "Adam?"
 John asks in surprise.
 The skeleton's voice is raspy like sandpaper.

 Sam swallows.
 Glancing back, he splutters, "Dean and I found out we had a half-brother a few years ago.
-Apparently he's also considered a Winchester by the archangels."
+Apparently, he's also considered a Winchester by the archangels."

 "A half-brother?"
 Mary asks, confused.
 "What are you talking about?"
 She turns to her side, "John?
 You never told me that."

 Crowley whistles, "Awkward."

 "I'll...
-I'll tell you everything later," John stutters, which Sam thinks he's never seen his Dad ever did before.
+I'll tell you everything later," John stutters, which Sam thinks he's never seen his Dad ever do before.
 "He's also my son.
 You were gone, and I wasn't exactly... you know."

 Mary says slowly, "Okay."

-John asks miserably, "How did he get involved in all this?
-I thought I protected him from this side of the life."
+John asks miserably, turning back to Sam, "How did he get involved in all this?
+I thought I protected him from this side of life."

 Sam lets out a short breath.
 "Not so much.
 Ghouls killed him and his mother, and archangels resurrected him as a vessel when Dean said 'No'."